kstenerud/concise-encoding/cte-specification.md

 []
 ```

-Short lists containing small objects may be placed entirely on one line.
+Short lists containing small objects **MAY** be placed entirely on one line.
 ```cte
 c1
 ["a" "b" "c" "d"]